 - 1. Turn the transmitter switch on.
 The status LED on the transmitter should be solid green (not flashing). - 2.
 Turn on the receiver switch in the model.
-The switch is located on the battery compartment. - 3.
-Position T-Maxx so that its front wheels are off the ground. - 4.
+The switch is located on the rear shock tower. - 3.
+Position the model so that its front wheels are off the ground. - 4.
 Turn the steering wheel on the transmitter back and forth and check for rapid operation of the steering servo.
 Also, check that the steering mechanism is not loose or binding.
-If the steering operates slowly, then make sure you have fresh receiver batteries. - 5.
+If the steering operates slowly, check for weak receiver batteries. - 5.
 When looking down at the model, the front wheels should be pointing straight ahead.
 If the wheels are turned slightly to the left or right, slowly adjust the steering trim control on the transmitter until they are pointing straight ahead.